 The corridor featured in this fact sheet was identified in the most recent TSP Report as having unmet needs related to safety, congestion, or other causes that are not likely to be addressed by currently planned improvements.
 The MPO is now evaluating it in greater detail to develop potential improvement strategies and better understand which strategies could be the most effective based on current conditions.

-Collier County's Congestion Hotspots CR 886 / Golden Gate Pkwy (From Santa Barbara Blvd to CR 951 / Collier Blvd)
+CR 886 / Golden Gate Pkwy (From Santa Barbara Blvd to CR 951 / Collier Blvd)

 Quick Facts